-One of the things that makes WordPress such a fluid and relevant tool is a consistent stream of WordPress releases.
+One of the things that makes WordPress hosting such a fluid and relevant tool is a consistent stream of WordPress releases.

 These releases ensure the world’s top CMS is constantly up-to-date and relevant.